LDSPrgrm/AutoSubs/README.md

 It combines state-of-the-art AI (**Kotoba-Whisper v2.0**) with a modern **Vue 3** dashboard to give you complete control over your subtitles.

-> **New in v2.0**: Integrated Vocals Player, 4K Video Downloader, and Smart "Magic Wand" Timing!

 ---

 ## ⚡ Core Features